 “Like many of the jazz musicians I grew up admiring, including Miles Davis, I’m always looking to create musical ideas and sounds that haven’t been done before and that are relevant to what’s happening today,” David says.
 “EDM is everywhere these days, but the people listening and dancing to it may not know how well it works with jazz and instrumental pop.
 I wanted to introduce to them just what a live trumpet can do with catchy, accessible melodies.
 I knew people would be interested in the sound, but I wanted to make it the foundation of a concept that tied every tune together.
 There’s one thing we all have in common – we’re all on a journey.
 Our lives are full of milestones and intersections at all kinds of points, and I wanted to create a musical representation of those.
 The Journey is your life.”

-“The song addresses one of the biggest problems our country is facing today, being divided by things like race, religion and political persuasion,” David says.
-“It was a problem I knew we had to take on in the only way I know how, through the power of music to unite.
+“The song addresses one of the biggest problems our world is suffering from today, being divided by things like race, religion and political ideologies” David says.
+“It's a problem I knew we had to take on in the only way I know how, through the power of music to unite.
 It’s not about politics – just love and uplifting.
-My goal was to bring artists together to stand up for each other, for people of all races to understand all that we have in common despite our differences.
+My goal was to bring artists together to stand up for each other, for people of all races to understand so much we have in common despite our differences.
 I am honored and humbled by the response of so many artists who wanted to be part of what became an historic moment in recording history.
 As the lyrics say, I truly believe ‘We are one race/We are one people/We are one nation under one God…with One Purpose/That we love one another.”

-The song “We Are One” is the springboard of a new movement David has created, whose mission is to bring people together to promote unity, using music and concerts, involving different races and cultures, broadening the vision of acceptance and support for each other.
+The song is the springboard of a new movement David has created, whose mission is to bring people together to promote unity, using music and concerts, involving different races and cultures, broadening the vision of acceptance and support for each other.
 David and his team at www.weareconcerts.org are bringing together performers from different races and cultures,